flagbug/Espera/Readme.md

 ### YouTube

 Espera can search songs at YouTube, add them to the playlist and stream the video.
-This workes completely seamless and songs on your local harddrive can be mixed with YouTube videos.
+This works completely seamless and songs on your local harddrive can be mixed with YouTube videos.

 ### Metro (Modern UI)-Style